United States forms

 - When filing DS-5540 alongside I-864 (I-864 affidavit of support used alongside DS-5540 for financial eligibility)

-- Incomplete submission of required data fields.
+- Incomplete or missing data fields.

 Immigrant visas (consular / NVC)